 - Galatians 3:28: "There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus."
 This can be interpreted as implying that gender may not be an important consideration for Christians.

-Most accept the consensus among the large professional mental health associations that gender dysphoria, and homosexuality are normal and natural for a minority of persons.
+Most accept the consensus among the large professional mental health associations that gender dysphoria, and homosexuality are normal and natural sexual variations for a minority of persons.
 They cannot be "cured" through therapy and/or prayer.
 Persons with gender dysphoria are not at all confused about their gender.
 They are totally convinced of their gender identity, and recognize that they cannot change it.